ashwath613/API-Sentinel/README.md

 # API Sentinel

-API Sentinel is a backend-focused API security testing platform built with Python and FastAPI.
+Api Sentinel is a backend-focused API security testing platform built with Python and FastAPI.

 It helps developers find common security issues in APIs by automatically discovering endpoints and testing them for possible vulnerabilities.